singapaul/26PairsTS/README.md

 1) make layout for profile page
-2) all my times are in seconds now.
-I need to refactor these in my presentation points.
-Validate across stats/scores/played modals w/ & w/o data.
-Score modal currently broken
-3) finish UI for the GameModes dialog
+2) finish UI for the GameModes dialog
-4) dark mode themes
+3) dark mode themes
-5) game modes dialog needs to fit on mobile
+4) game modes dialog needs to fit on mobile
-6) handle loading state when waiting for the cards on the home screen (skeleton?)
+5) handle loading state when waiting for the cards on the home screen (skeleton?)
-7) game state is running refactor to redux store
-8) loading skeletons for board
+6) loading skeletons for board
-9) tidy up daily shuffle code
+7) tidy up daily shuffle code
-10) classic shuffle and lite shuffle modes set up
+8) classic shuffle and lite shuffle modes set up
+9) play once per day

 # future work